The EEC’s bespoke Renewable Energy training courses are offered within the client’s premises in the United Kingdom and worldwide.

 Gordon Robertston is Sales Director of Solar Power Scotland, which employs over 100 staff to provide Photovoltaic and Thermal Solar Power systems.
 “Our rapidly-expanding customer-facing team must have the latest knowledge of solar powered products and legislation at their fingertips,” explained Roberston, “Regular tailored staff training is the only way that we can remain Scotland’s leading provider of solar powered products and ensure that customers are matched with a solution that meets their needs.”

-The EEC in partnership with the United Nations Environment Programme will also be presenting the latest advances in renewable energy at their 15th European Conferences in Edinburgh and throughout Europe in 2012 and 2013.
+The EEC in partnership with the United Nations Environment Programme will also be presenting the latest advances in renewable energy at their 18th European Conference.
 To find out more about the training they provide go to www.EUenergycentre.org , email [email protected]

 To organise bespoke Renewable Energy training, organisations can contact the EEC, by emailing [email protected] or calling +44 (0)131 4469 479